 A strong institutional framework for local and regional governments supports our financial strength and stability.
 This includes the requirement to ensure our operating revenue is greater than our operating expenses each year.

 We use borrowings to invest in new assets.
 How we manage borrowings and investments is contained in our Treasury Management Policy.
 More information is also available through our annual report.

-Under the Local Government (Rating) Act 2002, we have flexible powers to set, access and collect rates to fund our activities.
+Local Government (Rating) Act 2002, we have flexible powers to set, access and collect rates to fund our activities.

 We have provided security over our rates and rates revenue under a Debenture Trust Deed between us and Trustees Executors Limited as Trustee.

 This is a first ranking security.
 The benefit of this security has been given to certain investors and others, and it can be given to new investors.

 Our powers to set, access and collect rates are reflected in our credit quality:

 Our group debt at 30 June 2018 is $8.8 billion.

 Auckland's 10-year budget forecasts group debt to grow to $13.1 billion by 2027/2028.